 What These Changes Mean for Expectant Mums

-- By asking women to attend appointments for antenatal care, clinics and scans alone and without their birthing partner, we can stop overcrowding in our waiting rooms and consultation rooms and reduce the number of people that pregnant women and staff are in contact with.
+- By asking women to attend appointments for antenatal care and clinics alone.
+This includes EPAS scans.
+By doing this, we can stop overcrowding in our waiting rooms and consultation rooms and reduce the number of people that pregnant women and staff are in contact with.

 - By limiting visitors to our antenatal and postnatal wards we can reduce the number of people expectant mums, their babies and our staff will come into contact with.
 We will try to get all new mums home as soon as possible, providing they and their baby are well.

 We hope you will understand and support the steps we have taken to provide as much protection as possible for those using and working in our maternity services.